fsharp/fsharp.github.io/_posts/2015-09-29-fsharp-compiler-guide.md

 * Time to open referenced assemblies (e.g. mscorlib.dll, FSharp.Core.dll) and analyze them for the types and namespaces defined.
 This depends particularly on whether this is correctly done in an on-demand way.

 * Time to process "open" declarations are the top of each file.
-Processing these declarations have been observed to take time in some cases of  F# commpilation.
+Processing these declarations have been observed to take time in some cases of  F# compilation.

 * Factors specific to the specific files being compiled.